It is easy being green... and you don't need to wear horsetail braids, love kale or do yoga to be a vegetarian.

 This really is the ultimate Vegetarian guide with delicious and inspiring recipes and I hope you love it as much as I do and that you and your family gets years of enjoyment from the recipes.

-Supercharged Food, Eat Clean, Green and Vegetarian will hit the shelves on 1st January 2015 and it's now available for pre-order here.
+Supercharged Food, Eat Clean, Green and Vegetarian is now available for order here.

 Happy Cooking 🙂